chillcicada/typora-themes/.github/README.md

 > [!IMPORTANT]
 >
-> This repo is my typora themes collection folder.
+> This repo is my typora themes collection folder, which is based on the typora themes folder.
 It is used to store my self made themes and some other themes that I like.
+So you can clone this repo to your typora themes folder and use the themes in your typora.

 The built-in themes have been excluded by `.gitignore` file.